ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 └──────────────────────────┴─────────────────┘
 ```

-and the five most over-enrolled districts in California:
+And the five most over-enrolled:

 ``` {title="Over-enrollment estimates"}
 ┌─────────────────────────────┬─────────────────┐